Traumatic events: how autistic children might react

 It’s important to monitor how much media coverage of disaster news and distressing events both you and your child are seeing.
 It’s not helpful for anyone to watch distressing images over and over again.

-Life after a traumatic event is often uncertain, but uncertainty and changes in routines can be particularly distressing for autistic children.
+Life after a traumatic event is often uncertain.
+Uncertainty and changes in routines can be particularly distressing for autistic children and teenagers.

 - Set up routines to suit your new situation.
 For example, you might need to set new times for meals, or go to a different park in the afternoons.
 A visual support or social story might help your child understand the new routine.

 - Give your child as much time as possible to prepare for changes, especially if there are changes to your living situation.
-For example, let your child know as soon as you can if you have to live somewhere else for a while because of a bush fire or flood.
-A social story might help your child cope with the changes.
+For example, let your child know as soon as you can if you’ll be living somewhere else because of a bushfire or flood.
+A social story might help too.

 If your child stims more following a traumatic event, this is OK.
-Autistic children and teenagers might use stimming to calm themselves down.
+Autistic children and teenagers often use stimming to calm themselves or manage emotions.

-After a traumatic event, autistic children might need particular help with recognising and expressing their emotions.
-Some autistic children might express feelings through challenging behaviour, and others might be quiet and withdrawn.
+After a traumatic event, autistic children and teenagers might need particular help with recognising, understanding and managing their emotions.
+Some children might engage in challenging behaviour, and others might be quiet and withdrawn.

-There are many ways you can help your child manage their emotions:
+There are many ways you can help your autistic child manage their emotions:

 - Help your child name their feelings.
-For example, ‘It seems like you’re feeling pretty annoyed right now.
+For example, ‘It seems like you’re feeling annoyed right now.
 Is that right?’
+A feelings charts with faces for different emotions might also help your child name their emotions.

 - Use role-modelling to help your child learn about naming and responding to emotions.
 For example, if you knock over a carton of milk you could say, ‘Oh that’s so frustrating!
 Oh well, I’d better take a deep breath and figure out how to clean it up’.

 - If your child is quiet and withdrawn, talk about different emotions to help your child understand how they’re feeling.
-You could look through magazines and cut out pictures of faces expressing different emotions.
+You could look through magazines and cut out pictures of faces that express different emotions.

 - If your child is behaving in challenging ways, give your child other options for expressing their feelings.
 For example, ‘When you feel angry, let me know.
 Hitting is not OK’.